k2view-academy/K2View-Academy/articles/07_table_population/03_creating_a_new_table_population.md

 [Click for more information about Creating Table Population Objects.](/articles/07_table_population/03_creating_a_new_table_population.md)

-### How Do I Create a New Table Population from a DB Query?
+### How Do I Create a New Table Population From a DB Query?

 1. Go to **Project Tree > Logical Units** > [**LU Name**].
 2. Click **Tables**, right click [**Table Name**] > **New Table Population** to open the working area for creating the mapping.